cannlytics/cannlytics-website/website/static/website/docs/api.md

 # The Cannlytics API

-The Cannlytics API allows users to seamlessly integrate with all of the functionality that Cannlytics has to offer.
+The Cannlytics API allows users to integrate with all of the functionality that Cannlytics has to offer.
 The Cannlytics API endpoints are simply an interface to the logic implemented in the `cannlytics` module.
 The API endpoints handle authentication, error handling, and identifying the precise logic to perform.

 ## Get Started with the Cannlytics API